SuperOfficeDocs/superoffice-docs/docs/app-samples/minimal-php-app/overview.md

 A [system user token][1] is unique for each application authorization in a tenant and will remain the same for the lifetime of the application.

 A **system user ticket** is only good for a short period of time.
 Therefore, your application must expect to operate as demonstrated for batch operations.
-When communicating with a tenant on a periodic basis, you must obtain a new system user ticket prior to accessing the tenant web services again.
+When communicating with a tenant on a periodic basis, you must obtain a new system user ticket before accessing the tenant web services again.

 ## JWT and SAML signature verification